ese-unibe-ch/ese2014-team2/README.md

 In order to create the sampledata for the user ese@ese.ch we had to create some additional users:
+Login: a@a.ch pw: testtest
+Login: b@b.ch pw: testtest
-Login: test1@user.ch  pw: testtest1
+Login: c@c.ch pw: testtest
-Login: test2@user.ch  pw: testtest2
+Login: d@d.ch pw: testtest
-Login: test3@user.ch  pw: testtest3
+Login: e@e.ch pw: testtest

 We recommend to use the ese@ese.ch user but you can login into one of the other users to see what effects your actions as user ese@ese.ch had on the other users.